Northwest Vista College

 Northwest Vista College is a public community college in San Antonio, Texas.
-It is one of five community college institutions that comprise the Alamo Colleges District and is located in the Westover Hills neighborhood of San Antonio's Far West Side.
-Established in 1995 with a dozen students, Northwest Vista College has an enrollment of more than 17,000 students and offers associate degrees and technical certifications.
+It is part of the Alamo Colleges District and is located in the Westover Hills neighborhood of San Antonio's Far West Side.
+Established in 1995 with a dozen students, Northwest Vista College has an enrollment of more than 18,000 students and offers associate degrees and technical certifications.

 History

 The college was established after a land donation by the World Savings and Loan Association in 1994.
 The campus was established on June 20, 1995.
 Northwest Vista College officially opened in the fall of 1995 as one of the newest additions to the Alamo Community College District.
 Classes were offered at the Northside Independent School District and at partner corporation sites.
 Enrollment that first semester was 12 students.
 At the time, the Semiconductor Manufacturing Technology program, designed by the college and several corporate sponsors, was the lead program during the college's early years.
 (The program is no longer offered.)
 With over 800 students enrolled in classes being held at various businesses and schools in Westover Hills and the surrounding area during its early stages, the college started to expand.

 The groundbreaking for the construction of the 137 acre Northwest Vista College campus was held in November 1996.
 On July 3, 1997, the Alamo Community College Board awarded the $19,300,000 contract for the new Northwest Vista College Campus in Westover Hills.
 Construction began later that month on Phase One of the college's campus development plan, which included construction of four buildings.

 Northwest Vista College moved to its current location in northwest San Antonio on October 17, 1998, with Mountain Laurel Hall as the first building open, and opened in October 1999 with the completion of Manzanillo Hall and Huisache Hall.
 Northwest Vista College had an enrollment of 2,500 students during their first full year of operation.

 The college achieved Candidacy status for accreditation in June 1999 and in August of that year, began a rigorous self-study.
 At the completion of the self-study, a 12-member accreditation team visited the college in October 2000 for four days—reviewing documentation and interviewing faculty, staff, students, district personnel, community members and trustees of the Alamo Community College District.
 The committee made ten recommendations, to which the college had to submit a written response to the Southern Association of Colleges and Schools (SACS) by mid-April.
 This report was reviewed by the Commission on Colleges of the Southern Association of Colleges and Schools, which granted Northwest Vista College initial accreditation shortly afterwards.